GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/how-to-make-togglable-states-with-variables.md

 ---
 # How to toggle states using Variables

-Sometimes you need to toggle a state, for example a door can be opened or closed, a lever activated or deativated, etc. To make one, the best way is often to use a [variable](/gdevelop5/all-features/variables).
+Sometimes you need to toggle a state, for example a door can be opened or closed, a lever activated or deactivated, etc. To make one, the best way is often to use a [variable](/gdevelop5/all-features/variables).
 Let's see how to do that with a checkbox.
 First you need to think of how many states you need, in this case, two: One for when the checkbox is toggled and when it is not.

 ## 1. Add a main trigger